shape

 The natural, transparent sound that has come to define Renkus-Heinz loudspeakers is a result of our unique Complex Conic Horn technology.

-Complex Conic horns work with the spherical expansion of the acoustic pressure wave instead of trying to force it through a rectangular funnel like conventional designs.
+Complex Conic horns work with the spherical expansion of the acoustic pressure wave, instead of trying to force it through a rectangular funnel like conventional designs.
 Complex Conic horns provide constant beamwidth, and as pattern control devices, they perform better over a wider frequency band than ordinary horns.

 A second problem with conventional horns occurs at higher frequencies, where the dimensions of the horn are greater than the wavelength.
 Obviously, the diagonals of any rectangular shaped horns are longer than its sides.
 The greater dimensions impose greater control.
 This problem is illustrated at left by the blue “clover leave” pattern.